cimug-org/CIMTool/dev-docs/Includes/Kena/Kena-README.md

 An Eclipse plugin that provides a clean, purpose-built RDF/OWL graph API for CIMTool, wrapping Apache Jena 2.6.3 behind a stable abstraction layer.
-All RDF graph operations across the CIMTool codebase use the Kena API exclusively — no other plugin calls Apache Jena directly.
+All RDF graph operations across the CIMTool codebase use the Kena API exclusively;
+no other plugin calls Apache Jena directly.